 Function to Minimize

-In this problem, we want to formulate a function that by minimizing we'll achieve the expected behavior.
-One way to think about this is we want a function that indicates how bad we are doing and we want to minimize this "badness".
+We want to formulate a function that by minimizing we’ll achieve the expected behavior.
+One way to think about this is we want a function that indicates how bad we are doing and we want to minimize this “badness”.
 This is commonly referred to as a loss function.

-In the case of linear regression, we're looking to produce a real-valued number and compare it to the dataset samples.
+For linear regression, we’re looking to produce a real-valued number and compare it to the dataset samples.
 The loss function used for this is called the mean-squared error loss (MSE).

 MSE=1Ni=1n(yiyi^)2\text{MSE} = \frac{1}{N} \sum^{n}_{i=1} (y_i - \hat{y_i})^2